-[00:22] Worried About Finances
+[00:22] Worried About Finances as a Med Student

-Rose from the Medical School HQ Facebook Hangout, asked a question about working while in medical school.
-Still a couple of years away from applying, she’s thinking about the long term financial consequences of being a medical student and leaving her current job as a nurse.
+Rose from the Medical School HQ Facebook Hangout asked a question about working while in medical school.
+Still a couple of years away from applying, she’s thinking about the long-term financial consequences of being a medical student and leaving her current job as a nurse.
 So she’s trying to figure out how much money she needs to live on as a student.

 And this is a huge disservice to our patient population and to the students who are giving up their dreams of becoming a physician.Student loans will cover the cost of medical school.
 You're not going to go hungry in medical school.Click To Tweet

 [02:10] You’ll Have Help Paying Back Your Loans

-Another way to fund your medical education is if you go to a Academics and you’re getting grants.
+Another way to fund your medical education is if you go into academics and you’re getting grants.
 The NIH helps pay for a lot of student loans.There are a lot of programs out there to help pay back loans.
 Don't worry about money going into medical school.Click To Tweet

 [02:51] Working During Medical School

-In my case, I worked before I was a medical student as a personal trainor at a gym.
-When I started medical school, I continued working as a personal trainor.
+In my case, I worked before I was a medical student as a personal trainer at a gym.
+When I started medical school, I continued working as a personal trainer.
 I needed to work because I was not very responsible with money.
-I had a credit card debt and a big car payment.
+I had credit card debt and a big car payment.
 Loans didn’t cover that.
 In short, I was irresponsible with money.Don't be irresponsible with money is rule number one.Click To Tweet

 Working a job during medical school was the problem.

-[05:50] Medical School Is Your Job
+[05:50] Medical School Is Your Job.
+Period.

 Listen to Other Episodes